lukkelele/LukkelEngine/README.md

-# LukkelEngine :palm_tree:
+# LukkelEngine :vertical_traffic_light:
 > Graphics Engine written in C++<br>

 This is a project for me to improve at writing C++ code (or code in general).
 <br>
-Combined with my severe dissapointment in the gaming world with games running horribly bad on high-end hardware (I'm looking at you Battlefield 2042 :angry:) made me think that a game engine would be fun starting project to begin working on.
+Combined with my severe dissapointment in the gaming world with games running horribly bad on high-end hardware (I'm looking at you Battlefield 2042 :angry:) made me think that a game engine would be a fun starting project to begin working on.
 I'm very new to graphics programming in general so this has been an adventure to say the least.
 <br>
 I'm by no means that great of a programmer to solve all the problems and implement all the features